datagero/pico-scholar/backend/README.md

 From the `\backend` directory,

-First, make sure that we've built the pico-backend docker
+First, make sure that we've built the pico-backend docker with the latest backend changes.
+No need to run this if backend has not changed since last build.

 `docker build -t pico-backend .`